victoriadrake/dotfiles/README.md

 ## Usage

-After installing your fresh OS, [create any SSH keys](https://docs.github.com/en/github-ae@latest/github/authenticating-to-github/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) you need to access GitHub.
+After installing your fresh OS, [create any SSH keys](https://docs.github.com/articles/generating-an-ssh-key/) you need to access GitHub.
+[Here's a script to help](scripts/keygen.sh) with that.

 If not generating new keys, place the ones you need in `.ssh/`.
 Remember to run `ssh-add` as well as `chmod 600 <key_name>`.
 Then clone this repository: